Rowan1224/FakeNews/README.md

    - content: Article or body of the news
    - label: 1 or 0 .
 '1' for authentic '0' for fake

-- ## LabeledAuthentic-7K.csv and LabeledFake-1K.csv files conatains following coloumns:
+- ## LabeledAuthentic-7K.csv and LabeledFake-1K.csv conatain following coloumns:

    - articleID : ID of the news
    - domain : News publisher's site name